How to Lose Those Winter Blues and Blahs

 The trick is to commit to doing something outside the cave.
 Something that you enjoy or care about enough to motivate you.
 Something that makes you want to get up and out of your cave and participate in the vibrant, real world.
 Here are some tried-and-true ways to fight back against that winter inertia and expand your mind/life at the same time:

 - Take a class: Find a seminar, talk or class in something that you’ve always wanted to explore.
-Jazz, female writers, movie making, screenplay writing, jewellery making.
+Jazz, female writers, movie making, screenplay writing, jewelry making.
 Take it seriously and it might lead to a whole new career.
 At the very least, you’ll meet people who share your interest and expand your social circle.
 If you’re in NYC, The Center for Social Innovation and the 92Y are both really good places to start looking.

 - Volunteer: Local hospitals welcome volunteers to read to the elderly or children.
 Churches and community groups are eager to recruit people to help out in soup kitchens and take elderly folk to appointments.
 Animal shelters need help to walk dogs and socialize potential pets so they have a better chance at getting adopted.
 By helping others you will also be helping yourself, and the rosy glow of your cheeks will be matched by the rosy glow of your virtue.